gdonnari/roz-form/README.md

 Any record attribute matching with a input name will be assigned as value.
 Now you have a fully functional form.
-From now on, the form state is managed by Roz.

 ## Roz components